-North Carolina is subject to some of the most extreme flooding conditions in the nation, and has become a partner state with the National Flood Insurance Program to develop digital flood map tools and to encourage residents to prepare with North Carolina flood insurance.
+North Carolina is subject to some of the most extreme flooding conditions in the nation and has become a partner state with the National Flood Insurance Program to develop digital flood map tools and to encourage residents to prepare with North Carolina flood insurance.

 If your home is located in a part of the flood plain known as a "special flood hazard area," your chance of flooding is relatively high and you may be required to purchase flood coverage.
 It only takes a few inches of rain to cause tens of thousands of dollars in damage.
 If your home is outside the special flood hazard area, you are still at risk of flood.
 In fact, 80 percent of the homes damaged by Hurricane Floyd were outside the SFHA.
 An independent agent can help you find out about the flood risk in your area, and show you what kinds of North Carolina flood insurance are available to you.

 NFIP coverage provides up to $250,000 to repair or rebuild your home or workplace after a flood.
 This covers:

 Flood insurance covers the structure and foundation of your home or building, and can sometimes also cover your personal possessions.
 Flood insurance does not cover internal or man-made flooding, such as broken pipes or sewer backups.
 A local agent can speak with you about your home and its flood risks, and help you find out how much coverage you may need.

 While your homeowners or business insurance might pay to replace some of your belongings after a flood, it will not pay for structural damage caused by flooding.
 Many homeowners believe that federal aid programs will cover the cost of rebuilding if they are hit by a flood.
 But on average, only 50 percent of floods in North Carolina are eligible for federal aid.
-If you are able to get funding from FEMA, it usually comes in the form of an interest bearing loan, which tends to be much more expensive than an annual flood insurance policy premium.
+If you are able to get funding from FEMA, it usually comes in the form of an interest-bearing loan, which tends to be much more expensive than an annual flood insurance policy premium.

 If you live in a special flood hazard area, you may be required to purchase flood insurance.
-If you live outside a SFHA, you can purchase North Carolina flood insurance at a lower rate.
+If you live outside of a SFHA, you can purchase North Carolina flood insurance at a lower rate.
 A local agent can look over your county's flood maps with you to help you decide what kind of flood coverage you may need.